 Applying the principles of Smart Testing, the proposed methodology suggests to implement two scoring systems to provide recommendations for the organization of the tests.
-The first scoring system determines the Contracted Capacity Time Unit (CCTU) to be tested.
+The first scoring system determines the Capacity Contracting Time Unit (CCTU) to be tested.
 The second one determines the bid(s) to be tested.

-Additionally to the scoring system, two test regimes are introduced to frame the volume of availability tests to be performed.
+Additionally to the scoring system, two test regimes are introduced to frame the number and volume of availability tests to be performed.
 The first test regime aims to ensure that a significant part of the contracted capacities from a BSP is compliant.
-Once the BSP has demonstrated its reliability, the BSP enters the second test regime in which more limited volumes are tested with the aim to confirm that the BSP remains compliant.
+Once the BSP has demonstrated its reliability, the BSP enters the second test regime in which more limited volumes are tested (on top of a reduced number of tests) with the aim to confirm that the BSP remains compliant.